 In that case, you’re reading the right post.
-And hey, I know there are a lot of similar posts out there about how to start a blog in 2020, but this post is different.
+And hey, I know there are a lot of similar posts out there about how to start a blog in 2023, but this post is different.
 Because it will teach you how to start a successful blog!

 Instead of just telling you what every other “start a blog” tutorial tells you, I’m going to break down exactly what I would do differently if I was starting my first blog this year.